What principles are employers obliged to follow to ensure that personal data is handled correctly?

 - process data in a manner that ensures appropriate security, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical and organisational measures.

-Employers must be able to demonstrate their compliance with these data protection principles under the GDPR.
+Employers must be able to demonstrate their compliance with these data protection principles under the UK GDPR.